 Other ways to improve your credit score

-Credit Monitor provides you with your full credit report and score for free.
-We’ll update you monthly on the reasons why your score has changed, and the personalised steps you can take to improve it, a feature that’s unique to Credit Monitor.
+The MoneySuperMarket app lets you see your full credit report and score for free.
+We’ll update you monthly on the potential reasons why your score has changed, and personalised steps you could take to improve it.

-Regularly checking your report will also enable you to spot if there’s been any fraudulent activity which might damage your score, such as someone opening accounts in your name.
+We’ll also keep an eye on your credit file and let you know about any activity that could be suspicious, and might damage your score, such as someone opening accounts in your name.